wyst-lang/wyst/README.md

 <h1 align="center">Wyst
 </h1>

-<h3 align="center">Wyst is a programing language that has similar syntax to C and transpiles to Rust</h3>
+<h3 align="center">Wyst is a programing language that is inspired by C and transpiles to Go</h3>

 ```c
 #include <stdio.h>